ervingegprifti/numbertheoryalgorithms/README-version-history.md

 ## New tracked versions

-### [3.0.7.1]
+### [3.0.8.0]
+- Added compact input view mode.
 - Added temporary field in calculator for intermediate result storage.
-- Added compact input view mode.
 - Added input decrease (-) increase (+) buttons.
+- Added a double-tap event on the result to expand it, despite the expand button.
 - Refactored part of the code.

 #### Requirements: